Skip to content

 Pod Status

-Configure the hosts file
+Configure the Hosts File

-kubectl get svc -n apk
+kubectl get svc -n apk Pod Status

 kubectl get ing -n apk